gvwilson/thirdbit/src/fiction/in-heck/index.md

 "All right, then."
 Mayor Lupus nodded at Dockety to untie them.

-"Let's get out of here," Blsuter snapped at his brother once they were free.
+"Let's get out of here," Bluster snapped at his brother once they were free.
 They stalked away side by side, their boots clomping on the cobblestones.